learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

 ~~~~~~~~~~~~~~~~~
 - Room requests are now included in the scheduler.
 - You can now filter classrooms (rows) in the scheduler by room capacity, resource, and name.
+- Added an option in the "Class Filters" tab to override teacher availability when scheduling classes.
+This will NOT override lunch constraints, already scheduled classes, or whether a class will actually fit time-wise where you are trying to schedule it.
+- The scheduler now works even if the Teacher Availability Module is not enabled (teachers will have full availability).

 Flag and classsearch changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~